 Infusion: Steep for five to fifteen minutes and take three ounces, one to three times daily.
 Decoction: Simmer for five to fifteen minutes and take one to two cups daily.
 Tincture: Take five to twenty drops three times daily.
 Fluid Extract: Take ½ to one teaspoon three times daily.
 Oil: Take one to three drops two times daily.
 Powder: Take up to 10 #0 capsules (up to 60 grains) daily.

 WARNING!
 Juniper berries are potentially toxic.
 Frequent or large doses can result in kidney failure, digestive irritation, and convulsions.
-Germans limit its use medicinally to four weeks.
+Germans limit its medicinal use to four weeks.
 Please do not use it during pregnancy.
 The oil has the potential to cause blistering.

 REFERENCES